nens/threedi-docs/source/a_releasenotes.rst

 *How to continue*

-This release is our first production release in which we invite beta users to test our new API.
+This release is our first production release.
+To get a feel for the new API and help us improving it, users can request acces to the beta release.
 Interested to be a beta user?
 Let us know here

 Of course our work is not finished yet.
-What do we make available in the nearby future?
+The API will be the basis for future calculations and regular users will be facilitated through the Modeller interface for use of the new API.
+We will start rolling out an interface in the modeler interface that will automatically use the new API in the future.
+So what features will release in the near future?

 Scenarios: